€1.6 million to develop CHARM-EU

 A new France 2030 grant and new objectives for the “CHARM-ANR” project

-CHARM-EU aims to develop its strategy to build on the achievements made during the pilot phase and become a stable and sustainable European university in the long term.
-To this end, the plan is to expand its scope of action among alliance members while also reaching out more broadly to external stakeholders (at the local, national, and international levels).
+CHARM-EU aims to develop its strategy to build on the achievements made during the pilot phase and become a stable and sustainable European University in the long term.
+To this end, the plan is to expand its scope of action among the alliance’s members, while also opening up further to the outside world (locally, nationally, and internationally).
 The goal of this funding is that, at the end of the four-year period, CHARM-EU will be able to have a significant impact on the entire international academic community (students, Professors staff), with stable and strengthened governance, integrated and shared services, and a rich and varied educational offering accessible on an intercultural campus.
 This innovative model must be transferable and sustainable.

 Practical information: